scollinspt/website/content/authors/admin/_index.md

 ---
 role: Professor of Physical Therapy
 avatar_filename: avatar.jpg
-bio: A scholar with wide ranging interests related to the field of physical therapy, including clinical inquiry (logic, epistemology, i.e. the approach), complex adaptive systems (metaphysics, ontology, i.e. the object) culminating in the development of plausible, defensible and clinically useful models.
+bio: Professor of physical therapy with wide ranging interests related to the field of physical therapy, including clinical inquiry (logic, epistemology, i.e. the approach), complex adaptive systems (metaphysics, ontology, i.e. the object) culminating in the development of plausible, defensible and clinically useful models.
 interests:

   - Physical therapy